Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 For changes to the configuration to have an effect, the process must be restarted.

-If you want different logging behaviors than these, see the next section.
+For different logging behaviors than these, see the next section.

 ## Customized logging